frodal/FC-Taylor/README.md

 ## Compiling

 For gfortran, compile the program with `-fopenmp`.
 For ifort, compile the program with `-openmp`.
 Remember to increase the Stack size with `-Fn` where `n` is the number of bytes, e.g., `ifort -openmp -F1000000000 main.f`.
 Note that lines starting with !$ are compiler directives to use OpenMP, i.e., multi-threading.
+To circumvent issues with memory (the stack size) and OpenMP the program should be compiled as an x64 executable.

 ## Usage